Michael Simpson (painter)

 Michael Simpson (born 1940) is a British painter.
-Simpson has had major solo shows at the Serpentine (1985), the Arnolfini (1996), Spike Island (2016), BlainSouthern (2017) and Stuart Shave Modern Art (2024), and in 2016 won the John Moores Painting Prize for his painting Squint (19).
+Simpson has had major solo shows at the Serpentine (1985), the Arnolfini (1983, 1996), Spike Island (2016), BlainSouthern (2017) and Modern Art (2024, 2025), and in 2016 won the John Moores Painting Prize for his painting Squint (19).

-Career
+Overview

 Born in Dorset to Anglo-Russian parents, he attended Bournemouth College of Art (1958–60) and the Royal College of Art (1960–63).
-Simpson makes large-scale paintings in ongoing series.
-These often repeat and rework several subjects and elements.
-Simpson's influences include early Flemish painting, and his painting style incorporates minimalism and other types of formal restraints.
+Simpson is known large-scale paintings, primarily his ongoing series of Benches, Leper Squints, and Confessionals.
+Simpson's influences include early Flemish painting, and his work is characterised by a minimal palette and formal restraint.
 He describes his approach to painting as a "deceptive force of the constructed image."

-In Vitamin P3, a guide to contemporary painting, critic Barry Schwabsky described Simpson's 'allegiance to a conception more readily associated with abstraction than with painting that employs images'.
+Barry Schwabsky has described Simpson's 'allegiance to a conception more readily associated with abstraction than with painting that employs images'.
 He goes on to describe the artist's preoccupation with "the idea that painting is not a kind of imaginary opening in the wall through which we get an illusory view of another world, but rather a physical thing that is made, whose flat surface confronts the viewer with a presence that demands engagement."

 Simpson has lectured in several British Art Schools and Universities and featured in various documentaries, including "Odyssey of a Painter" (Louisiana Channel Documentary).